Poll finds 68 per cent of fans want FA Cup semi-finals moved from Wembley

 “It is interesting that support is strongest amongst older fans, which may reflect the memory some have of this happening in the past.
 Of course, how likely this is to ever happen in the future is another matter entirely.”

+The size of Wembley is also a consideration for the FA, because it allows more people to watch their teams in semi-final action than any other venue in the country.

-The governing body has pledged to lay on 100 buses from Anfield and the Etihad Stadium and back to take 5,000 Liverpool and City fans to the match, and advised supporters should avoid travelling by train from the north-west wherever possible.
+The governing body has pledged to lay on 100 buses from Anfield and the Etihad Stadium to take 5,000 Liverpool and City fans to and from the match, and advised supporters should avoid travelling by train from the north-west wherever possible.

 Register for free to continue reading